Xerocomellus chrysenteron: Distribution and habitat

-Xerocomellus chrysenteron grows singly or in small groups in hardwood/conifer woods from early fall to mid-winter.
-It is mycorrhizal with hardwood trees, often beech on well drained soils.
+Xerocomellus chrysenteron grows singly or in small groups in hardwood/conifer woods from early summer to mid-winter.
+It is mycorrhizal with hardwood trees, often beech on well-drained soils.
 It is frequent in parts of the northern temperate zones.
 The species has been recorded in Taiwan.
 It has been introduced to New Zealand, where it grows in groups under introduced deciduous trees.

 This species may not be as common as once thought, having been often mistaken for the recently recognised B. cisalpinus Simonini, Ladurner & Peintner.